hpc/pavilion2/docs/tutorials/extracting_results.rst

         # but the *variables* are result keys!
 So we can reference '_gflops'
         # here.
         result_evaluate:
+            tflops: 'gflops/1000'
-            pflops: 'gflops/1000'
+            pflops: 'tflops/1000'

-- result 'evaluate' keys will be stored in the results JSON mapping
+- Result 'evaluate' keys will be stored in the results JSON mapping
 - You can reference other 'evaluated' keys.
 Order doesn't matter.

 **TASK**

-Add the '_gflops' and 'pflops' keys to your results, and test it all out.
+Add the '_gflops' and 'tflops' keys to your results, and test it all out.
 Notice that '_gflops' won't be in your results!.

 Line Selection and Multiple Keys